Cookie915/ApexMapRotations/README.md

 ## ▶️ Downloads
 - Play store release pending review!
 Will update as soon as it becomes available!
+- The master branch of this repository has the latest stable version of the app.
+- The development branch may be unstable and is updated as I develope new features!

 ## ✅ Attributions
 - Thank you https://apexlegendsapi.com/#introduction for a clean easy to use API with good JSON responses.